 I’m excited about the possibilities that the Holy Spirit provides to deepen our commitment to God and God’s people.
 I invite you to consider what you might have to offer and be in touch with me.
 I look forward to hearing from you.
 I can be reached at email@example.com.

-Dr. Donique McIntosh is Minister for Racial Justice for the Southern New England Conference, UCC.
+Dr. Donique McIntosh is an ordained minister in the Hartford Association of the Southern New England Conference, UCC.